 The aim of the B. Ed. in Basic Education programme is to train professional teachers for the basic schools.
 These teachers will be properly trained and equipped with the knowledge, skills and the right attitudes to teach children at the basic education level.

-The programme will equip student teachers with content knowledge and pedagogical skills required for effective delivery of quality education in basic schools
+The programme will equip student teachers with content knowledge and pedagogical skills required for effective delivery of quality education in basic schools programme is intended to:

-24.2.2 Objectives of the Programme
+24.2.2 Objectives of the Programme The